etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/README.md

 ### How to use ###
 * change libsalt directory in config.py
+* set DBG_OPTIONS in DebugConfiguration.py
 * run python program run.py with several arguments
+* see README_DIST.md if you want to do distributed learning for adaptive traffic signal control

 ####  some important arguments